-We know a lot about our pets and we learn more every day.
-One thing that you have probably wondered about is how much sleep is your canine friend really supposed to get.
+We know a lot about our pets, and we learn more every day.
+One thing you have probably wondered about is how much sleep is your canine friend really supposed to receive every night?

 Lots of Naps